 “Unfortunately, the COVID19 crisis has had an adverse impact on the Association with the suspension of club operations and this has meant some proposed actions in our plans being delayed or put on hold.
 However, the earlier reorganisation and planning has shown significant benefits and the grant has helped develop the service we have been able to provide and reduce trustee involvement in day-to-day operations.
 Appointing a Strategic Manager has been highly beneficial in managing the issues created by the crisis particularly in organising staff, delivering support for our members, assessing our risks and, as far as possible, minimising increased feelings of social isolation during lock-down.
 She has also been successful in sourcing funding to help provide new outreach support services during the crisis as well as to fund future activities when Clubs are able to return to normal operations.”

-Adam Lopardo, Director of External Relations who oversees the fund said:
+Adam Lopardo, Director of Community Relations who oversees the fund said:

 “This mix of investing in a strategic role, strategy development and organisational restructure was exactly the kind of activity the fund was set up to support.
 It’s great to see that the support has helped Teesdale Day Clubs not only reorganise but so far weather the difficulties of Covid-19.
-I look forward t seeing them come through it and build on these great foundations.
-I look forward to seeing the next round of applications”.
+I look forward to seeing them come through it and build on these great foundations.”

 To read more about the Growth and Resilience Fund and to apply: www.communityfoundation.org.uk/group_grant/supporting-organisations-across-the-north-east-with-grants-up-to-25000-to-change-survive-adapt-and-grow